MindTheGap-ERC/CarboKitten.jl/docs/src/visualization/map-view.md

 - `time` — stratigraphic position.
 Either an integer write-frame index (1-based; defaults to the final frame) or a `Unitful.Quantity` time value such as `0.5u"Myr"`, in which case the nearest available frame is used.
-- `depth` — depth below the sediment surface at the selected time.
-The default is `0u"m"`, i.e. the uppermost preserved sediment.
+- `depth` — depth below the local top of each reconstructed preserved column, positive downward.
+For example, `20u"m"` removes the uppermost 20 m from every column before sampling.
+It is used by `show = :preserved` and `show = :both`.
 - `layer_thickness` — thickness of the sampled interval.
 The default is `1u"m"`, which reduces noise from very small sedimentation events.
 - `depositional_resolution` — vertical resolution used for the reconstructed